Azure/redis-on-azure-workshop/labs/05-redisjson-in-azure-cache-for-redis.md

 Notice how the methods map to Redis CLI commands that were used earlier in the lab.

 The second example is a simple web API.
-It's based on the example ['Todo API' from Microsoft](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-7.0&tabs=visual-studio-code) but uses Redis and RedisJSON for persistance:
+It's based on the example ['Todo API' from Microsoft](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-7.0&tabs=visual-studio-code) but uses Redis and RedisJSON for persistence:

 ```
 cd redis-api-example